Junction and Breakwater Trail

-The Junction and Breakwater Trail is named after the former railroad line between Lewes and Rehoboth in the mid-19th century.
 The first 3.6 mi of the trail was opened in December 2003 after acquiring parcels and easements from private landowners.
 On June 4, 2007, an additional 2.4 mi were added, extending the trail to Kings Highway in Lewes.
 Plans are being discussed to extend the trail further into town.

 The trail includes two bridges, including an 80 ft long railroad bridge originally built in 1913 that crosses Holland Glade and provides views of coastal wetlands and of a World War II observation tower located on the coast.
 The trail consists of crushed stone with an average width of 12 ft.